Sqaaakoi/activitypin-kwin-script/README.md

 # Simple KWin script to toggle a window being shown on all activities

+# Installation

+1. Clone this repository.
+2. Run `kpackagetool5 -i .` in the root directory of the repository.
+3. Go to `System Settings > Window Management > KWin Scripts`
+4. Enable "Toggle pinning window to all activities"
+5. Enjoy!

 # Features
 - Literally just 2 shortcut keys
   - "Toggle window on all activities" - Meta+Ctrl+Tab